Connecting ministry leaders, churches, and organizations across cultural lines

 Acts 1:8 Gatherings

 Over the past decade, EGC has helped sponsor three major gatherings of diverse Christian leaders following the concentric pattern of Acts 1:8.
 In 2002, we hosted the Multicultural Leadership Consultation of Boston, bringing 250 diverse leaders together to learn from one another and to celebrate Boston’s Book of Acts.
 In 2007, we broadened our scope and hosted the Intercultural Leadership Consultation (photo), bringing together 450 leaders from across New England to learn from one another and to celebrate New England’s Book of Acts.
 In 2010, we hosted the Ethnic Ministries Summit: A City Without Walls, bringing together 700 diverse leaders from across our region and across North America.
-For more details, see City Without Walls..
+Here you can listen to some of the seminars.

 New England’s Book of Acts